 Historically the fermentation technique was used as a way of preserving foods and drinks long before the days of refrigeration.
 During the process of fermentation, microorganisms such as bacteria, yeast or fungi convert organic compounds – such as sugars and starch – into alcohol or acids.
 For example, starches and sugars in vegetables and fruits are converted to lactic acid and this lactic acid acts as a natural preservative.
 Fermentation can produce quite distinctive, strong, slightly sour flavours.
 If you need fresh produce them check out BoggiattoProduce.com so you can have all the ingredients for your meal.

-Our family is a big fan of fermented foods and so I thought that I would give fermenting some of our own foods a go.
+Our family is a big fan of fermented foods and so I thought that I would give fermenting some of our own foods a go more since we love to eat and drink healthy, that’s why we try to eat only the best food and even cleaner water with a filter we got from Pureosmosis.com.
 I started with this recipe for kimchi diakon – specifically to go into our Hoi Sin Tofu in Wombok Wraps.
 It really lifted the dish to another level!

 3 medium to large diakon

 2 tablespoons fish sauce

 Clean the diakon by scrubbing with a brush.
 Cut into 1-inch thick discs, and then cut each disc into 1-inch cubes, placing in a large bowl.
 Sprinkle the salt over the diakon and toss well to coat evenly.
 Let sit for about 30 – 40 minutes until the radish cubes have softened and released some liquid.